Admer456/slice-of-life/pages/2024-q1-elegy.md

 * make the map compiler use the engine as a library, so we don't need two separate implementations of the material & virtual filesystem
 * load levels again & fly around in em

-Then in March:
+Then in April:
 * make the developer console work again
 * implement CVars
 * integrate BepuPhysics
 * write a basic and decent enough player controller
 * load and play back basic animations

-April, May etc. are too far away to tell, but overall I'm aiming for a foundation for a basic FPS game template.
+May, June etc. are too far away to tell, but overall I'm aiming for a foundation for a basic FPS game template.
 At some point I'll need to answer the GUI question as well.

+## 16th of March, 2024

+Shader pipeline has been set up.
+There's now an `Elegy.ShaderTool` that outputs shader templates and compiled shader permutations.

+Now I gotta make the render backend & frontend play well with this, and eventually get to loading some textures and models.
+This is gonna be fun.